pscheyer/Bulltipeer/README.md

 following instructions on adding ui elements.
 Note- when selecting prototype cells, you have to select them and then change the type to static cell before you can modify the identifier.

 add ui elements
+adopt protocols for delegates in `FileSharingViewController.h` and link `tblView` table view controller to main.storyboard.

+###Sharing Files